Many of us often wonder about edible plants in nature. What plants can you eat and which ones should you stay away from?

 Depending on the season, poison ivy may be blooming.
 In this case, they’ll have berries.
 Poison ivy berries are white or cream-colored with the fruit staying on the plant throughout winter and spring.

 So, why all the fuss about poison ivy?
 Is it really that bad?
-Well, first you need to know how it interacts with your body and its immune system?
-Now, we’re going to discuss your body’s interaction with poison ivy.
+Well, first you need to know how it interacts with your body and its immune system.
+So let’s just talk about that now!

 Your immune system and poison ivy